Quantum Cosmology in Krylov Space: Complexity and Entropy: A Brief overview of the WDW quantum cosmology and sLQC

 where $V_{\pm}$ are positive fixed constants, which can be determined from the initial data at any fixed internal time $\phi$ \cite{Ashtekar:2007em}.
 From the above equation, one can see that the expectation value of physical volume tends to go to infinity both in the distant past and distant future.
 Moreover, it also has a unique local minimum, the so-called big bounce.
 The big bounce is robust in the sense that it holds for all states in the domain of the volume operator and not just for semi-classical sharply peaked states considered in this manuscript.
 In contrast to the WDW quantum cosmology, sLQC generically resolves the classical big bang/crunch singularity and replaces it with a big bounce, where all physical observables are finite and well-defined \cite{Ashtekar:2007em}.

 Before closing this section, it is important to note the following as a prelude for the next section.
 To construct a Krylov basis and then compute the associated Krylov complexity and entropy, three elements are needed: the physical Hamiltonian, the physical inner product, and an initial state or operator.
 As we have already discussed, the physical Hamiltonian, which is analogous to a free particle Hamiltonian, and the physical inner product structure for states are mathematically identical.
 Differences appear for certain Dirac observables, such as the physical volume operator, which have different spectra in the different theories.
 Hence, it is expected that the Krylov complexity computed from, for example, the volume operator will differ between these two frameworks.
 However, our choice of operator in the proceeding computation of the Krylov complexity is a pure state density operator, chosen in order to draw an analogy to the case of state complexity.
 More specifically, the density operator in question corresponds to a state defined as a Gaussian state on $k$-space for both sLQC and the WDW quantum cosmology.
 Following this choice of operator, the computations of traces all follow from the inner product structure on states, and computations regarding this operator will be equivalent for these two frameworks.
 This indicates that in our analysis, the functional dependence of the Krylov complexity and Krylov entropy on the scalar field $\phi$ and the parameters of the initial state will be identical between these two frameworks.
 Yet, as we will show, the conclusions will be strikingly different.
 The most critical difference between these two frameworks for our analysis corresponds to the global evolution of the universe across different values of $\phi$.
 This difference arises because in the WDW quantum cosmology, the big bang singularity still persists, occurring at $\phi\rightarrow -\infty$ at a finite amount of proper time, while in sLQC, the big bang singularity is replaced with a quantum bounce occurring at finite internal time $\phi_{B}$.
 As we demonstrate in the next section, even if the mathematical formula for Krylov complexity and entropy for both WDW quantum cosmology and sLQC are the same, above distinguishing feature between the two theories, leads to different physical interpretations.
+In this sense, the comparison between WDW quantum cosmology and sLQC may also be viewed as a comparison between non-polymerized and polymerized quantum cosmological dynamics, allowing us to ask how polymerization modifies complexity and entropy.